 This is the pile that is currently crowding the shelves, table tops and desk in my house.
 Clearly, I have to stop collecting titles and start reading.

 I have a complex relationship with the idea of reviewing books but I have just read the most brilliant reviews and while he’s a bookseller and well schooled in the art of describing a book in a nutshell.
 I figured, why not?
 I can do that too.
-To read more about this expert’s brilliant reviews you’ll need to check out the post The key to a good review? – Keep it brief!
+To read more about this expert’s brilliant reviews you’ll need to check out the post.
+The key to a good review? – Keep it brief!

 WHAT I’D LIKE TO BE READING NOW

 The Power – Naomi Alderman.
 I was given this book by my mother, thank you G-Ma and since getting it I’ve picked up on the buzz.

 The Remains of the Day – Kazuo Ishiguro.
 So I heard about this writer winning the Nobel Prize in Literature for 2017 and over summer found myself being dragged into an independent bookshop.
 I asked if they had any of his books.
 They did, this one and it was recommended as a great one to start with.
 I didn’t see the movie, but now I’m wondering if this is the book the movie was based on.